Origin of Coronal Extreme Ultraviolet Shockwaves without a Coronal Mass Ejection Event: Results

 However, there are some slight differences from the distribution in \citet{Sharykin2020}.
-This may be for a few reasons, most notably choices of binning, limits on the axes, and that, for purposes of this paper, we considered all 114 cataloged events as sunquakes (regardless of whether they were considered "sunquake candidate" due to their weak acoustic signals).
-The mean, median and standard deviation, with uncertainties found using the standard error propagation formula, are found in \textbf{Table \ref{tab:impulsiveduration}} for the impulsive phase, \textbf{Table \ref{tab:energyreleaserate}} for the characteristic energy release rate, \textbf{Table \ref{tab:maxtimederivGOES}} for the maximum value of the SXR flux time derivative, and \textbf{Table \ref{tab:maxGOESflux}} for the SXR flux/GOES class.
-Panel (d) revealed that isolated coronal waves have a lower maximum SXR flux that varies between the high C and low M flare classes, spread out less than the sunquake distribution.
-Moreover, we see in Panel (a) that flares with isolated coronal waves are much less impulsive, and can span from a few minutes to almost one hundred minutes.
-This is supported by the characteristic energy-release time in Panel (b), which shows a smaller, less pronounced peak but still has a much wider variation.
-This difference is more pronounced in terms of the maximum values of the SXR flux time derivative in Panel (c), where both distributions have smaller standard deviations and noticeable peaks, showing that the isolated coronal wave flares have an order of magnitude lower max SXR flux time derivative than that of sunquakes.
+This may be for a few reasons, most notably choices of binning, limits on the axes, and that, for purposes of this paper, we considered all 114 cataloged events as sunquakes (regardless of whether they were considered a "sunquake candidate" due to their weak acoustic signals).
+The mean, median and standard deviation, with uncertainties found using the standard error propagation formula, are found in Table \ref{tab:impulsiveduration} for the impulsive phase, Table \ref{tab:energyreleaserate} for the characteristic energy release rate, Table \ref{tab:maxtimederivGOES} for the maximum value of the SXR flux time derivative, and Table \ref{tab:maxGOESflux} for the SXR flux/GOES class.
+Figure \ref{fig:sunquakehistogram}d revealed that isolated (not associated with a CME) coronal waves have a lower maximum SXR flux that varies between the high C and low M flare classes, spread out less than the sunquake event distribution.
+Moreover, we see in Figure \ref{fig:sunquakehistogram}a that flares with isolated coronal waves are much less impulsive, and can span from a few minutes to almost one hundred minutes.
+This is further supported by the characteristic energy-release time in Figure \ref{fig:sunquakehistogram}b, which shows a smaller, less pronounced peak that has a much wider variation than the sunquake population.
+This difference is more pronounced in terms of the maximum values of the SXR flux time derivative in Figure \ref{fig:sunquakehistogram}c, which shows that the isolated coronal wave flares have an order of magnitude lower max SXR flux time derivative than that of sunquakes.